RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-networks-0.1.0.md

 - Automatic: the issuer describes the detection criteria (e.g. funds received on a specific address or transaction with an identifier)

 For automatic payment networks, the status is never stored.
 Request network clients should compute the payment status every time.

-TODO: nothing prevents a request to have several payment networks

 # Balance computation